AdobeDocs/campaign-web.en/help/v8/audience/about-audiences.md

 control groups like acc: exract, random, based on attribute -->

 Once your content is designed, you need to define the email's audience.
-This is the target of your delivery, the profiles who will receive the email.
+This is the target of your delivery, the recipients who will receive the email.
+The type of audience depends on the target mapping.

 To define the audience, you can: